kairosity/mp3-snapathon/README.md

 - Again the only difference is that the images get proportionality wider in relation to their height, the wider the screen ratio gets.
 Below is an extreme example of how wide they can go.
-- In reality most screens are not of that ratio.
+- In reality most screens do not possess this ratio.

 <br>
 <div align="center">